pdsinterop/solid-migrator/README.md

 ## Prototype Solid Migrator Application

 We're building the solid migrator as a set of [solid application tutorials](https://github.com/pdsinterop/simply-solid-app-tutorials) first.
 We found that all code examples for solid are either outdated or use a very complex toolchain setup.
+You can testdrive the latest version at https://pdsinterop.org/simply-solid-app-tutorials/07.%20List%20Contents%20from%20Multiple%20Pods/

 ## Proposed Specification Changes